The university are commited to extending our work in sustainabilty to the wider community.

-A Communications and Community Engagement strategy 2013 -2018 has been in place since 2009, and is updated to meet the University's Strategic Plan.
-The annual Action Plan, includes a number of recommendations that will help to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
-Students are actively encouraged to be members of University committees to help develop and monitor university carbon management and sustainability initiatives.
+A Communications and Community Engagement strategy and annual Action Plan helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
+Students are actively encouraged to support this work including part-time digital creative students.

-A website www.susthingsout.com whose strap line is; change today protect tomorrow - provides a magazine format and commentary space for all university stakeholders.
-It links curriculum, campus and community and employs students to help co create content.
-It is used in teaching sustainability and has a virtual learning environment for sustainability elective students, and is promoted to all new employees.
+A website www.susthingsout.com whose strapline is; change today protect tomorrow - provides a magazine format and commentary space for all university stakeholders.
+It links curriculum, campus and community and student help co-create content as part of their studies.
+It is used in teaching sustainability and has a virtual learning environment for sustainability students and for teaching the Emerging Leaders programme, and is promoted to all new employees.

 Another collaborative project is Go Green Week in Worcester city.
-Students led a week of awareness raising activities linking local sustainable businesses.
-This has been shortlisted for a Green Gown Award in 2017.
+Students led a week of awareness-raising activities linking local sustainable businesses.
+These projects won Silver Green Apple Awards in November 2018.

 The University Community Forum